 7.7 Interaction between ControlPoints

 Each ControlPoint may be controlled independently or may be instructed together to perform a desired operation.
 To instruct ControlPoints as a group, each instruction shall be included in the same H.224 frame.

+8 Examples of ControlPoints